 Gabriela received her Ph.D. from Tomas Bata University in Zlin in 2016 (Ph.D. thesis entitled ” Tailoring of polylactide properties and its degradation behaviour through various modification approaches”).
-After graduation, she worked as a R & D Manager and subsequently as a QC Manager at Aveflor, a.s. company based in Czech Republic.
+After graduation, she worked as a R&D Manager and subsequently as a QC Manager at Aveflor, a.s. company based in Czech Republic.
 She joined TdB Labs in May 2019 as a QC responsible for various analytical methods.
+In March 2020, Gabriela also became temporary Quality Assurance Manager.

 MSc, PhD Senior Research Scientist